hjaintech/interview-prep/README.md

 For solution, refer to below links. https://www.youtube.com/watch?v=cCOL7MC4Pl0 https://www.youtube.com/watch?v=8aGhZQkoFbQ
+10. Difference between state and props
+11. Why we need key in react lists?
+What happens if we provide the index as the key ?
+12. How to improve performance of a web app
+13. What are controlled and uncontrolled inputs ?
+14. What is a closure?
+How can it be used ?
+15. Why do we need redux?
+Why can't we just use a global state?
+16. Event Propogation and Event bubbling?
+17. Difference between debouncing and throttling?
+18. Difference between call, apply and bind?
+19. What is async and await.
+What does a async function return?
+20. What is a Higher Order Component ?
+Give example and explain the use cases where it should be used.
+21. How to deep clone a object in javascript ?
+22. Implement a singleton class in Javascript.
+23. Lifecycle hooks of react with use of each hook?
+24. Does react component only update on state change or also on prop change ?

 Topics pending to be covered
 - Closures (including application of closures.
 For example: maintaining counter using closures)